-Can I get a payday loan with bad credit?
+How do I get a payday loan with bad credit?

-Yes, your credit history likely won’t prevent you from qualifying for a payday loan.
+Your credit history likely won’t prevent you from qualifying for a payday loan.
 In almost every case, lenders that offer payday loans — as well as other types of short-term loans — are more concerned with your ability to repay than with your credit history.
 As long as you have a steady source of income and meet a lender’s other requirements, your credit likely won’t play a major role in the decision process.

 What are the benefits of a bad credit payday loan?

 - Apply without a checking account.
 Most lenders require you have a checking account when you reply because they use it to deposit your funds and withdraw your payments.
 However, you can find some lenders that offer cash loans to borrowers without bank accounts.